rtmigo/prefnotifiers_flutter/README.md

 final myParam = PrefItem<int>(SharedPrefsStorage(), "MyParameter");
 ```

-In newer version `PrefItem` works as well. `PrefNotifier` is an easier to use alias.
+In newer version of the library `PrefItem` works as well. `PrefNotifier` is an easier to use alias.

 </details>